ConPaaS-team/conpaas/docs/userguide.rst

 The XtreemFS service uses SSL certificates for authorization and authentication.
 There are two types of certificates, user-certificates and client-certificates.
-Both certificates can additionally be flagged as administrator certificates which allows performing administrative file-systems tasks when using them to access XtreemFS.
+Both certificates can additionally be flagged as administrator certificates which allow performing administrative file-systems tasks when used to access XtreemFS.
 Certificates are only valid for the service that was used to create them.
 The generated certificates are in P12-format.